sl44en/dec/README.md

 coefficient.
 Values are encoded in a 64 bit unsigned integer.

 The implementations is mostly complying to the standard.
-However, all coefficient values are kept normalised in range.
+However, all coefficient values are kept normalised, that is in range 1e15 to 1e16 - 1.
 Subnormal values are not represented and will be rounded to zero.

 Encodes floating point values in range 1.000... e -383 to 9.999... e 384 with 16 digits precision in the full range.

 The implementation handles +/- zero, +/- infinity and nan values.

+Rounding is done with tie to even in all arithmetic operations and type conversions.

 Rounding is